9. Mixed problems¶

 from the diagonal.
 This can cause the matrix solver to become expensive in both

 time and memory.
-Fortunately, scipy.sparse.linalg
+Fortunately, scipy.sparse.linalg now incorporates an

 interface to SuperLU,